kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_pullrequest_github.md

 ---
 title: "kosli report evidence commit pullrequest github"
+experimental: false
 ---

 # kosli report evidence commit pullrequest github

 ## Synopsis

-Report a Github pull request evidence for a git commit in Kosli flows.
+Report Github pull request evidence for a git commit in Kosli flows.
 It checks if a pull request exists for a commit and report the pull-request evidence to the commit in Kosli.